Emotion-Based Survival Skills (EBSS)

 An Intergenerational to Intra- and Interpersonal Evolutionary Component

-Central to the Philosophy of One Divide and the theory of Emotional Warfare is the conception of the third Building Block found in the Pattern of Emotional Warfare: Emotion-Based Survival Skills (EBSS).
+Central to the Philosophy of One Divide and the theory of Emotional Warfare is the conception of the fourth Building Block found in the Pattern of Emotional Warfare: Emotion-Based Survival Skills (EBSS).

-The EBSS are the negative emotional traits and Emotional Survival strategies a False Self learns from the person’s primary role models or caregivers, or the techniques the person learns for how to manipulate others into providing emotional security.
+The EBSS are the negative emotional traits and Emotional Survival strategies a False Self learns from the person’s primary role models or caregivers or the techniques the person learns for how to manipulate others into providing emotional security.
 The EBSS fall into two categories, Cycle A and Cycle B; Cycle A involves traditionally masculine traits, and Cycle B involves traditionally feminine traits.
-Each role model or caregiver possesses either masculine or feminine negative emotional traits, though the masculine and feminine are not gender specific — a female role model or caregiver may exhibit primarily masculine negative traits and vice versa.
+Each role model or caregiver possesses either masculine or feminine negative emotional traits, though the masculine and feminine are not gender specific.
+Consider the neutral term dasein, which refers to a “being-there” or a presence or existence; like this, a being considered a female role model or caregiver may exhibit primarily masculine negative traits and vice versa.
 While every personality includes both cycles, in the context of Emotional Warfare and unhealthy relationships, a False Self most often chooses only one cycle as a preferred position and inhabits it to a damaging degree.
-I call this the cycle becoming inflated.
-(Note: Traditional masculine and feminine traits may vary by culture when attached to gender; I have used the traditional Western associations in classifying traits as Cycle A or Cycle B EBSS — e.g., dominance is considered to be masculine (which I call the -A or Inflated A), subjugation is considered to be feminine (the -B or Inflated B).
+In these cases, the cycle becomes inflated.

 EBSS Binary Spectrum: A Fluid Positional Axis